Pirates vs. Rays Player Props Betting Odds

 |0

-Bet on player props for Randy Arozarena, Yandy Díaz or other Rays players with DraftKings Sportsbook.
+Bet on player props for Wander Franco, Randy Arozarena or other Rays players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.